naiyerasif/site/src/content/post/2019/2019-07-08-11-12-13-persisting-documents-with-mongorepository.md

 :::figure
 ![Domain](./images/2019-07-08-11-12-13-persisting-documents-with-mongorepository.svg)

-Relationship between Account, User and Session collections
+::caption[Relationship between Account, User and Session collections]
 :::

 A Many-to-One relationship in MongoDB can be modeled with either [embedded documents](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/) or [document references](https://docs.mongodb.com/manual/tutorial/model-referenced-one-to-many-relationships-between-documents/).
 You can add the latter behavior through a `@DBRef` annotation.